Raulonthetest/TouchCalibration/README.md

 # TouchCalibration
-A Smart Device application in C# that user DLLImport and TouchCalibrate function for running the TouchCalibrate function
+A Smart Device application in C# that uses DLLImport and TouchCalibrate function for running the TouchCalibrate function
+# Requirements
+For target: Pocket PC 2003 or later and .NET Compact Framework 3.5, for dev PC: Visual Studio 2008 or later